5 Ways to Prevent Dementia, Says Dr. Sanjay Gupta

 Try New Things

 Doing new things is literally exercise for the brain.
 Gupta recommends reading a book that's outside of your usual interests; taking a class in cooking, art or continuing education; joining a writing group; or learning a new language.
-And to stay healthy generally, get vaccinated when it becomes available to you, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.
+A large study proved that those who retired at age 65 had a 15% lower risk of developing dementia than those who retired five years earlier.
+And to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.